|

 - ENCARNA:

-Nickname for Spanish Encarnación, meaning
+Short form of Spanish Encarnación, meaning

 "incarnation."

-(Encarnación): Spanish name meaning "incarnation."
+- ENCARNACIÓN: Spanish name meaning "incarnation."

 - ENCARNITA: